AntonLueders/BDHM/README.md

  <a id="Build"></a>
 # How to build BDHM

 An example makefile is given in the repository.
 As usual, it can be used to compile the program by typing **make** in the console while being in the folder that contains the source files.
-If BDHM must be built "by hand", the particular C files that contain the different functions (i.e., all files except BDHM.c) can be compiled with
+If BDHM must be built "by hand", the particular C files that contain the different functions (i.e., all seperate C files) can be compiled with

 ``
 gcc -Wall -std=c99 -O3 -g -flto -c filename.c